Marie Hall: Biography

 She made a tour through South Africa in 1910, for which she received £10,000 ($50,000) said at the time to be the largest ever paid to a violinist.

 She possessed a technique that she believed was due to Ševčík's teaching.
 While she appeared to be not very strong physically, Hall proved herself strong enough to go on long tours and perform exacting programs without fatigue.

 Ralph Vaughan Williams completed The Lark Ascending with Hall's assistance, and dedicated it to her.
 She gave the first public performances, that for violin and piano at a concert of the Avonmouth and Shirehampton Choral Society on 15 December 1920, and that for violin and orchestra at the Queen's Hall with the British Symphony Orchestra under Adrian Boult on 14 June 1921.
 She owned and played one of the two Viotti Stradivarius violins.

+Hall's recording career began in 1903 with Gramophone & Typewriter Ltd and continued until her final, acoustic discs made for HMV in 1924.
 In 1916, she recorded an abridged version of the Elgar Violin Concerto with the composer conducting.

 Hall has been described as "perhaps the most successful woman violinist of any during the pre-war period, a truly international celebrity,” and as "a very charming woman, very small and jolly and with a great sense of humour.
 She was also extremely generous."
 She died in Cheltenham on 11 November 1956.

 The 1709 Stradivarius violin which she played for more than 50 years, now known as the "Marie Hall Stradivarius,” was sold at Sotheby's in April 1988 for a record £473,000 to an anonymous South American bidder.